 There are certain situations where synchronous communication is the more logical and more useful form of communication.
 However, for remote and hybrid teams, synchronous communication requires an added degree of advanced planning to ensure everyone involved can fit the conference call or remote meeting into their schedule.

 To ensure that you are using synchronous communication only when it is necessary and to prioritize employee productivity, use these strategies when scheduling your next synchronous communication session:

 When utilized correctly, asynchronous communication allows for more productive conversations among hybrid or fully remote teams.
 Additionally, asynchronous communication allows for a record of conversations and a more collaborative environment for long-term projects without interrupting the natural workflow of any team members.

 For fully remote workers, asynchronous communication is a critical tool that's purpose cannot be overstated.
 To instill asynchronous communication best practices in your remote teams, use these asynchronous communication strategies:

-The tools you choose to support both synchronous and asynchronous communication at your organization is just as important as the decision of which mode of communication to utilize.
-It will be up to you to find the software and apps that work best at keeping your remote and hybrid teams connected as they work from anywhere, here are the basic communication necessities to get you started.
+The tools you choose to support both synchronous communication and asynchronous communication at your organization is just as important as the decision of which mode of communication to utilize.
+It will be up to you to find the software and apps that work best at keeping your remote and hybrid teams connected as they work from anywhere, here are the basic asynchronous and synchronous communication tools to get you started.

 Are you an educator new to the world of remote teaching?
 Here is everything you need to know about synchronous and asynchronous learning, and how to use each learning method.